chadblack/2024ELA/docs/calendar.md

 **Tuesday: Did Anyone See It Coming?**

-- TBD.
+- Jaime E. Rodríguez O., “New Spain and the 1808 Crisis of Spanish Monarchy,” Mexican Studies/Estudios Mexicanos, 24.2 (Summer 2008): 245-287.

 **Thursday: On to War**

-- Jaime E. Rodríguez O., “New Spain and the 1808 Crisis of Spanish Monarchy,” Mexican Studies/Estudios Mexicanos, 24.2 (Summer 2008): 245-287.
+- John Charles Chasteen, "Independence" in *Born in Fire and Blood*.

 ## Week Fifteen: Thanksgiving (Nov 29-Dec 1)